ICECCS2024/B2SolPrototype/README.md

 The B2Sol project is a translation prototype tool designed to generate Solidity smart contracts from specific B models.
 This tool leverages Antlr4, Eclipse Java 8, and JetBrains MPS version 2020.3.6 to provide this functionality.

+The **B Project File** PDF and the **Solidity Generated Code** PDF contain the entire source code for the B project and the generated Solidity code.

 ## Testing the Project

 ### Phase 1: Setting Up the Tool